signalfx/signalfx-agent/docs/monitors/conviva.md

 the Conviva metric parameters [here](https://community.conviva.com/site/global/apis_data/experience_insights_api/index.gsp#metrics) Where an account is not provided the default account is used.
 Where no filters are specified the `All Traffic` filter is used.
-Where dimensions are not specified all dimensions are used.
-The `*` wildcard means all.
+Where metriclens dimensions are not specified all metriclens dimensions are used.
+The `_ALL_` keyword means all.
 Dimensions only apply to metriclenses.
 If specified for a regular metric they will be ignored.

 ```
 monitors: